krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 Observing the above code, when recursion is transformed into iteration, the code becomes more complex.
 Although iteration and recursion can often be transformed into each other, it's not always advisable to do so for two reasons:

-- The transformed code may become harder to understand and less readable.
+- The transformed code may become more challenging to understand and less readable.
 - For some complex problems, simulating the behavior of the system's call stack can be quite challenging.

 In conclusion, **whether to choose iteration or recursion depends on the specific nature of the problem**.
 In programming practice, it's crucial to weigh the pros and cons of both and choose the most suitable approach for the situation at hand.